erfianugrah/apmpy/README.md

 - In the 'Settings' tab, you can:
   - Adjust the transparency of the window
   - Set a target program to focus APM tracking
-- Use the "Toggle Mini View" button or press Ctrl+Shift+A to switch between full view and mini view.
+- Use the "Toggle Mini View" button to switch between full view and mini view.
 - Press Ctrl+Shift+Q to quit the application.

-## How it works

-- The tracker monitors keyboard and mouse inputs to calculate APM.
-- eAPM is calculated by filtering out rapid repeated actions and considering the context of certain actions (like unit selection in RTS games).
-- The application uses a ring buffer to store recent actions, allowing for efficient calculation of current and average metrics.

 ## Contributing